 In 1984 – Michael started keeping a Diary of what had been achieved in the garden each day and they provide a fascinating insight into the growth and care of the many different gardens and trees at Cruden Farm.
 In 2017 the Diaries were transformed into a book by Michael and Lisa Clausen, offering rare insights into the close relationship between the two gardeners and their decades long approach to managing Cruden Farm.

 During Dame Elisabeth’s lifetime, Michael was often in charge of the garden when she was away from it but as soon as she returned to Cruden Farm, she would be out there with him, both gloveless and hatless, getting their hands dirty as they worked away.
 They made all the important decisions about the garden’s future together and often had the same thought at the same time.
-In late 2018, Michael “retired” and is now Cruden Farm’s #1 volunteer gardener, although he will still always be gardener #2.
+In late 2018, Michael “retired”, although he will still always be gardener #2.